You Are Children of Light

 Love is patient and is kind.
 Love doesn’t envy.
 Love doesn’t brag, is not proud,

-doesn’t behave itself inappropriately, doesn’t seek its own way, is not provoked, takes no account of evil;
+doesn’t disrupt decorum, doesn’t demand submission, is not provoked, keeps no ledger of evil;

-doesn’t rejoice in unrighteousness, but rejoices with the truth;
+doesn’t rejoice in injustice, but rejoices with the truth;

 bears all things, believes all things, hopes all things, and endures all things.